terremotoBCN/terremotoBCN.github.io/README.md

 ### Hi there 👋

-I'm a UI/UX designer & FrontEnd Developer from Barcelona.
+I'm a Designer & FrontEnd Engenier from Barcelona.

-#### 👯 I’m looking to collaborate on FrontEnd proyects.
+#### 👯 I’m looking to collaborate on Webs and Apps projects.

 #### 🌱 I’m currently learning ...